parkersruth/parkersruth.github.io/content/honors.md

 ### Outstanding Senior Award

-Awarded by the UW Allen School for academics, research, leadership, and citizenship.
+Awarded by the UW Allen School for academics, research, leadership, and citizenship